khaledk2/leb-beta/docs/installation/egp.rst

 **Usage Tooltips**

-* Preparing Read Files for Assembly.
+* Preparing Read Files for Assembly:

   * If the default installation directory was changed previously for EGP.sif, replace it in the following command with the correct installation directory.
   * If the pulled image name "EGP.sif" was changed previously, replace it in the following command with your chosen name.